raguay/MyAlfred/README.md

 This moves the current window to the right 2/3 of the screen.

+**hs:lefthalf**

+This moves the current window to the left half of the screen.

+**hs:righthalf**

+This moves the current window to the right half of the screen.

 **hs:snap**

 This snaps the current window to the closes grid box area.